shoriminimoe/pkmn-swsh-automation-tools/README.md

 *This uses the new VS date spamming exploit, look it up on youtube.*

 1. Enable the VS date spam exploit
-2. got into a Pokécenter ritgh in front of the computer
+2. go into a Pokécenter right in front of the computer
-3. make sure yo ucan play the lottery today (do not play yet)
+3. make sure you can play the lottery today (do not play yet)
 4. set you switch clock settigns to manual mode
 5. go into the **Change Grip/Order** window on your Switch Homescreen and press nothing
 6. plug in the Teensy++ 2.0